Nkzq/no-jQuery-snippets/README.md

-vsetHtml | Set the HTML contents of each element in the set of matched elements. vsetStyle | Set one or more CSS properties for the set of matched elements. vsiblings | Get the siblings of each element in the set of matched elements, optionally filtered by a selector. vtoggleClass | Add or remove one or more classes from each element in the set of matched elements, depending on either the class's presence or the value of the state argument.
+vsetHtml | Set the HTML contents of each element in the set of matched elements. vsetStyle | Set one or more CSS properties for the set of matched elements. vsiblings | Get the siblings of each element in the set of matched elements, optionally filtered by a selector. vtext | Get the combined text contents of each element in the set of matched elements, including their descendants. vtoggleClass | Add or remove one or more classes from each element in the set of matched elements, depending on either the class's presence or the value of the state argument.

 ### Events